 Buyers love bundles!

 Check any marketplace, and you will see that most of the bestselling SVGs are bundles.

 Make individual designs that belong to a common theme, and then bundle them up and list them.

-Final thoughts on How to make and sell SVG files
+Final thoughts on How to make SVG files TO SELL

 I hope this blog post helped you understand the basics of making and selling SVG files.
 Here's a summary –

-I wish you the best on your designing journey!
+I wish you the best on your design journey!